rlunatrepczynski/meet/README.md

 - **Given:** User is on the home screen.
 - **When:** The user clicks to see a chart of events.
 - **Then:** The app should display a chart of events, visualizing event details.

+### Serverless Functions
+Serverless functions will play a role in handling authorization for accessing public calendar events from the Google Calendar API in the Meet app.
+Users will need to have authorization to retrieve event data for rendering in the React app.
+The authorization is through the serverless function which the serverless fucntion will generate and provide access tokens that ensures secure access to the Google Calendar API.
+AWS Lambda will be used as the cloud-service provider for implementing serverless functions and making the serverless architecture cost less and more scalable.